dorkamotorka/ebpf-stack/cilium-ebpf-example/README.md

 sudo ./hello
 ```

-by default, `bpf2go` internally uses `clang` with some helpful default flags.
+By default, `bpf2go` internally uses `clang` with some helpful default flags.
 Among them are:

 - `-g`: Includes debug information, which is necessary for BTF.